davymacca/simple-carousel-test/README.md

 This is a simple vanilla JS carousel used to display images.
 Self contained so it can be dropped into any project.

 The layout is created using flexbox.
-By allowing flexbox to do the heavy lifting of responsive and adaptive design it leaves the JS to simply add a few classes here and there and control the order flexbox via `order:n`.
+By allowing flexbox to do the heavy lifting of responsive and adaptive design it leaves the JS to simply add a few classes here and there and control the order via flexbox `order:n`.

-Slide transition effects are handled with preferment CSS transitions, transforming only translateX() properties.
+Slide transition effects are handled with performant CSS transitions, transforming only translateX() properties.

 ## Tech setup
+- NPM
 - Yarn
 - ParceJS (Application bundler)
 - CSS (SASS)
-- JS (ES6 Transpile via babel)
+- JS (ES6 Transpiled via babel)
 - Docs (JSDoc style comments for autogen documentation)
 - Karma/Jasmine (for tests)
 - 3rd Party Dependancies